kaiaai/firmware/README.md

 ## Compatible Motors

 ### Steering
-- supports 2 motors with a coaster wheel
+- supports differential steering (2 motors with a coaster wheel)
-- 4WD slip steering, mechanum, 3WD omniwheels on the TODO list
+- 4WD skid steering, mechanum, 3WD omniwheels on the TODO list

 ### Brushed Motors
 - supports motor drivers with two inputs (IN1/IN2)